 Manitowoc is a medium-sized city located in the state of Wisconsin.
 With a population of 33,010 people and nine constituent neighborhoods, Manitowoc is the 24th largest community in Wisconsin.

-Manitowoc is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manitowoc is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manitowoc is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Manitowoc who work in office and administrative support (13.81%), sales jobs (8.55%), and food service (6.11%).
+There are especially a lot of people living in Manitowoc who work in office and administrative support (13.29%), sales jobs (9.14%), and management occupations (6.17%).

-The per capita income in Manitowoc in 2010 was $25,249, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,996 for a family of four.
+The per capita income in Manitowoc in 2010 was $24,403, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $97,612 for a family of four.
 However, Manitowoc contains both very wealthy and poor people as well.

+Manitowoc is a somewhat ethnically-diverse city.
 The people who call Manitowoc home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manitowoc residents report their race to be White, followed by Asian.
-Important ancestries of people in Manitowoc include Polish, Irish, French , and Czech.
+Important ancestries of people in Manitowoc include Polish, Irish, Czech, and French .

 The most common language spoken in Manitowoc is English.
 Other important languages spoken here include Miao/Hmong and Spanish.